biocore/qurro/CONTRIBUTING.md

 2. Create a development conda environment for Qurro:
     1. Install the latest version of QIIME 2 natively, [as you would normally](https://docs.qiime2.org/2022.8/install/native/).
-       _You'll need to install a QIIME 2 version of at least 2020.11._
+       _You'll need to install a QIIME 2 version of at least 2022.8._
     2. In a terminal, navigate to the folder to which you cloned your fork of Qurro's source code above.
 Run `pip install -e .[dev]` inside this folder to install Qurro along with its normal and development Python dependencies.
+    3. Install Black: `pip install "black >= 22.3.0"`.
+We don't include this in the development dependencies for reasons that are explained later in this document.
-    3. Install the various Node.js requirements for testing Qurro's JavaScript code.
+    4. Install the various Node.js requirements for testing Qurro's JavaScript code.
 This can be done by running
        `npm install -g mocha-headless-chrome jshint prettier@2.0.5 nyc`.
 Note that this will install these programs globally on your system.